Nikon Sportstar EX 8×25

 In cheap optics that do not use the very best glass, you often have chromatic aberration that is clearly visible.
 But Nikon scores here again.
 Almost no chromatic aberration is noticeable during normal use.
 Even with extreme bright dark transitions in backlighting, the effect is only slight.

-Pros of Nikon Sportstar EX 8×25 Waterproof Binoculars
+Pros Of Nikon Sportstar EX 8×25 Waterproof Binoculars

 • Great Build Quality from Nikon